johnfelixespinosa/johnfelixespinosa.github.io/aboutme.md

 ### what you will find

-I will be featuring posts on this site to include what I'm currently working on, coding, business, travel, and a slew of random posts regarding hobbies and my interests.
+I will be featuring posts on this site to include

+* what I'm currently working on
+* coding
+* business
+* travel
+* personal interests.

 I will also feature a running review of any and all resources that I use throughout my journey to Full Stack complete with investment and time costs.
 Treat this as a personal case study and ledger.
 My goal is to possibly share with others who wish to embark on learning programming a blueprint or a look into anothers journey.

-> -John Espinosa
+#####_-John Espinosa_